 CHERIE CORDOBA | ASSISTANT COACH

-Cherie (pronounced sha-REE) Cordoba enters her second season as an assistant women's basketball coach at UB in 2015-16, after serving as a long-time member of head coach Felisha Legette-Jack's staffs.
+Cherie (pronounced sha-REE) Cordoba enters her fourth season as an assistant women's basketball coach at UB in 2017-18, after serving as a long-time member of head coach Felisha Legette-Jack's staffs.
 Cordoba spent two seasons as an assistant coach at Indiana University and two seasons at Hofstra University under Coach Jack, helping transform both programs in a short period of time.

-During 2014-15, Cordoba helped UB to a historic season.
-The Bull's season culminated in the first round of the Women's National Invitation Tournament against eventual WNIT runner-up, West Virginia.
-UB posted its first 19-win season since 2000-01 and as a four seed, earned just its second trip to the Mid-American Conference Tournament semifinals in program history.
+During 2014-15, Cordoba helped UB turn in a great season on the court and it was culminated by an invitation to play in the Women's National Invitation Tournament against eventual WNIT runner-up, West Virginia.
+The WNIT appearance was the first in program history as UB posted its first 19-win season since 2000-01 and as a four seed, earned just its second trip to the Mid-American Conference Tournament semifinals in program history.

 While with the Hoosiers from 2006-08, Cordoba (formerly Cherie Hogg) helped guide the team to 37 combined wins with postseason WNIT victories in both seasons.
 During Legette-Jack and Cordoba's two years at Hofstra, the Pride advanced to the 2006 WNIT and Hofstra ranked in the CAA's top three in nearly every statistical category.